Bob Gunton: Career

 Gunton played the role of Juan Perón in the original 1980 Broadway production of Evita, earning a nomination for Tony Award for Best Featured Actor in a Musical for his performance.
 He had a supporting role in the 1985 HBO film Finnegan Begin Again starring Robert Preston and Mary Tyler Moore.
-Gunton later starred in the title role of a 1989 Broadway revival of Sweeney Todd and received a second Tony nomination for his portrayal.
-Additional Broadway credits include Working, King of Hearts, The Music Women, How I Got That Story, and Big River.
+Gunton later starred in the title role of a 1989 Broadway revival of Sweeney Todd and received a second Tony Award nomination for his portrayal.
+Additional theatre credits include Working, King of Hearts, The Music Man (NYCO), How I Got That Story, and Big River.

 Gunton portrayed President Richard Nixon in a recreation of the Watergate tapes incident for Nightline.
-He also played President Woodrow Wilson in the film Iron Jawed Angels (2004).
 Gunton is also known for his guest starring role as Capt.
-Benjamin Maxwell in the well-received 1991 Star Trek: The Next Generation episode "The Wounded".
+Benjamin Maxwell in the 1991 Star Trek: The Next Generation episode "The Wounded".
 Gunton played Warden Samuel Norton, the head of Shawshank State Prison and the primary antagonist in The Shawshank Redemption (1994) opposite Tim Robbins.
+He also played President Woodrow Wilson in the film Iron Jawed Angels (2004).
 Gunton played Cecil Dobbs in the 2011 film The Lincoln Lawyer.

 Gunton also guest starred in the first season of Desperate Housewives and the sixth season of 24, where he portrayed United States Secretary of Defense Ethan Kanin.
 He signed on as series regular afterward and reprised the role of Kanin but now as the Chief of Staff to the new president, Allison Taylor, in the show's seventh season as well as the two-hour television prequel film, 24: Redemption.
 He returned again for the eighth season but this time as the President's Secretary of State.
 Gunton portrays Leland Owlsley in the 2015 TV series Daredevil.
 Gunton made a guest appearance on Law & Order: Special Victims Unit in January 2017.
 In 2021, Gunton was used as a body double for Harold Ramis' character Egon Spengler in Ghostbusters: Afterlife.